tshanmukh/CarND-Behavioral-Cloning-P3/README.md

 * writeup.md summarizing the results
 * output_video.mp4 final output video

-#### 2. autonomous driving
+#### 2. simulation
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-#### 3. Model
+#### 3. Code is usable and readable

 The **model.py** file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-The **project.py** file is just a little variation in the model which includes a relu activation instead to relu

 ### Model Architecture and Training Strategy
+---
 #### 1. An appropriate model architecture has been employed

 The modified version of the Nvidia CNN Arctitecture is used in the code.
 The original Architecture is as shown in the image below